helipiotr/OpenVIO/README.md

 - The time synchronization is a bit off, this should be like 1ms but is actually closer to 0.991ms.
 Likely a timer issue.
 - The DMA that is being used for the communication between Raspberry Pi and STM32 is failing quite routinely.
 Maybe a change in protocol / communication paradigm (DMA timeouts?) will bring this to an end.
 - As DMA quite routinely fails, this messes up the timing data completely.
 Please don't be surprised if the saved binary blob contains nonsense, very often acceleration / angular velocity data is just fine with timing being just garbage.
+- Gyroscope in hardware version 1.2 is not yet supported, but the library can be easily added from the Bosch Sensortronic website.

 # License
 All hardware must not be used for any activity other than academic or educational due to the licensing.
 Software that contains a copyright notice from Bosch Sensortec GmbH has to be distributed within the limits of this license.
 All other components are subject to the MIT license.